 - Be accepted at MPC for admission.

 - Be enrolled in an eligible program leading to a degree or certificate.

 - Be in good academic standing.

 - Demonstrate financial need.

 - Be a U.S. citizen or eligible non-citizen.

 - Comply with Selective Service Registration requirements, if male between 18-25 years of age.

 - Not be in default on any federal loan or in repayment of a federal grant.

 - Have a valid social security number.

-- Have earned a high school diploma, General Educational Development (GED), or California High School Proficiency Examination.
+- Have earned a high school diploma, General Educational Development (GED), or California High School Proficiency Examination prior to the start of the semester